leonkae/Tower-of-Hanoi/README.md

-# TOWER OF HANOI PROBLEM
+# TOWER OF HANOI PROBLEM/PUZZLE

 # Output
   * Move disk 1 from tower A to tower C